AllenSpaces/super-installer/README.md

   - Updates will respect tag changes in configuration

 - **Branch Support**: Use `clone_conf.branch` to specify a branch
-  - Default branch is "main" if not specified
+  - Default branch is used if not specified
   - Branch information is saved to `synapse.yaml` (only if not "main" or "master")

 - **synapse.yaml**: Automatically created in `package_path` directory